 Professor Lorne Crerar is one of the two founding partners of the firm and is the firm's Chairman.
 Lorne is the firm's Senior Partner in the Banking & Finance and Sports Sector Groups and is an active member of the Public Sector Group.
-He is retained by several institutions as their principal legal advisor and is responsible for the creation and implementation of the firm's ongoing strategic policy.
+He is responsible for the creation and implementation of the firm's ongoing strategic policy.

 Lorne has wide experience of the operations of the public sector and has been appointed by The Scottish Government to undertake a number of independent reviews.

-His Independent Review of Regulation, Audit, Inspection and Complaints handling of public services in Scotland - "The Crerar Review" - saw most of his key recommendations enshrined in statute – The Public Sector Reform Scotland Act 2010.
+His Independent Review of Regulation, Audit, Inspection and Complaints handling of public services in Scotland - "The Crerar Review" - saw almost all of his 44 key recommendations enshrined in statute – The Public Sector Reform Scotland Act 2010.

 In June 2004, he was appointed a non-Executive Director of the Scottish Government with responsibility for the Justice Department.

 Lorne has been Chairman of Highlands and Islands Enterprise (HIE) since 2012, being reappointed for another term in 2017, after first being appointed to the Board in April 2008.

 He was invited to lecture at the University of Glasgow in 1981 and lectured on matters relating to Banking Law, Business Law and Commercial Contract Law.
 Lorne was appointed to the chair in Banking Law and took up the part-time post of Professor of Banking Law at the University of Glasgow in 1997, becoming Professor Emeritus when he stepped down from that role in 2015.